Vurnon Anita

 Anita releases rap music under the moniker "JR (Vurnon Anita)".

-Career
+Club career

 Early career

 In his youth years on Curaçao, Anita started to play football at local team CVV Willemstad.
 After he and his family moved to the Netherlands in 1997, he started playing for amateur side VV Maarssen.
 Later he was scouted by Ajax and he joined their world-famous youth program in 1999.

 Ajax

 As of the 2005–06 season he was promoted to the first team of Ajax and on 19 March 2006 he made his Eredivisie debut in a 3–2 away loss against FC Groningen.
 That year he also participated in the KNVB Cup semi-final against Roda JC.
 Ajax went on to win the KNVB Cup that year.

 The following season he added another match to his Eredivisie total, bringing it to two appearances.
 He also made his European debut in the 3–0 away loss against Werder Bremen in the UEFA Cup.

 In the 2007–08 season Anita did not play any matches for the first team, but in the 2008–09 he returned to the first team squad.
 He played a total of 16 matches, mainly as a replacement for injured or suspended teammates.

 In the 2009–10 season Anita became a first team regular under new head coach Martin Jol.
 Because of a suspension of Urby Emanuelson and a long-time injury of Thimothée Atouba, Anita was posted as a left back.
 Jol was satisfied with his performance and continued to let him play as a left back for most of the season.
 He also played in the KNVB Cup final against Feyenoord and won his second KNVB Cup.
 His good performances also led to his debut at the Dutch national team.
 However, he was not selected for the squad for 2010 FIFA World Cup by coach Bert van Marwijk.

 The 2010–11 season started as the previous season ended with Anita playing most matches as a left back.
 Ajax managed to qualify for the Group stage of the UEFA Champions League for the first time since 2005–06.
 Because of the poor team performances during the first half of the season, Martin Jol left Ajax in December 2010 and was replaced by Frank de Boer.
 He believed Anita should play as a defensive midfielder rather than left back.
 As a consequence, Anita had to compete with other midfielders for his place in the starting line-up.
 He successfully did so and managed to play most matches.
 The season ended with two finals against FC Twente.
 Twente won the KNVB Cup final with 3–2, but Ajax secured the Eredivisie championship at the last matchday by winning 3–1.
 It was the first league title of Anita.
 In April 2011 it was announced that Anita signed a new contract at Ajax, binding him to the club until 2014.